siemens/LightweightCmpRa/doc/config/README.md

-# Configuration of the Lightweight CMP RA
+# General configuration concepts

-The **Lightweight CMP RA** behavior is specified in configuration files.
+The **Lightweight CMP RA** and also partially the **CMP Client CLI application** behavior is specified in configuration files.
-The path name of each configuration file is given as a command line parameter.
-On startup all configuration files are loaded and parsed.
+On startup the configuration files are loaded and parsed.
 URIs given in configuration files are loaded once at first use.

+## Configuration file syntax

 A configuration file must be written in [YAML](https://yaml.org/spec/).
 Embedding [JSON](http://json-schema.org/) in YAML is also supported.